 What are uses of rain gauge ?

-Rain gauge description : A rain gauge is a tool used to measure how much rain falls in a certain area over time.
-This straightforward yet vital tool collects and quantifies rainwater, offering crucial data for various fields, including weather forecasting, hydrology, agriculture, and environmental management.
-Rain gauges come in different types based on their use and environment.
-These include simple rain gauges, siphon rain gauges, and tipping bucket rain gauges.
+Rain gauge description : A rain gauge is a tool used to measure how much rain falls in a certain open area over period of time.
+This simple but important tool collects and measures rainwater.
+It provides key data for many areas, like weather forecasting, hydrology, agriculture, and environmental management.

 Here are 10 common uses of rain gauge description: